wlund-pivotal/spring-geode-workshop/labs/01-boot-configuration.en.md

 our client did send `Jon Doe` to the server, but our `Customer` class is not `java.io.Serializable`.
 So, how was an instance of `Customer` streamed and sent from the client to the server then (it is using a Socket)?

 Any object sent over a network, between two Java processes, or streamed to/from disk, must be serializable.

-As further evidence, we can adjust our query slightly:

-**Invalid Query.**

-    gfsh>query --query="SELECT * FROM /Customers"
-    Message : Could not create an instance of a class example.app.crm.model.Customer Result  : false

-If you tried to perform a `get`, you would hit a similar error:

-**Region.get(key).**

-    gfsh>get --region=/Customers --key=1 --key-class=java.lang.Long
-    Message : Could not create an instance of a class example.app.crm.model.Customer Result  : false

-So, how was the data sent then?
+So, how was the data serialized then?
 How were we able to access the data stored in the server(s) on the cluster with the OQL query `SELECT customer.name FROM /Customers customer` as seen above?

 Apache Geode and Tanzu GemFire provide 2 proprietary serialization formats in addition to *Java Serialization*: